 over the fence to punch back.
 We all ran for our lives.

-Of course, the girls were long and far ahead of me,
+Of course, the girls were far ahead of me,

-running faster and bigger than me and I was falling
+running faster because they were bigger than me and I was falling

 miserably behind.
 My chubby, baby built body was in